ASU-RISE-Lab/px4_vrpn/README.md

 # px4_vrpn
-This package streams the vrpn data from Optitrack to PX4 using the appropriate transformations.
+This is a ROS2 package that streams the VRPN data from Optitrack to PX4 using the appropriate transformations.

 Package dependencies are _vrpn_client_ros_ and _px4_ros_com._